 – I need it now.
 My plane leaves at ten.

 – Please, you have to understand.
 I HAVE to go, this is a once in a life time opportunity for me…

 – But even if I did all the paper work, you see… the actual passport is printed at a different place entirely, I can’t promise that they’ll print yours first…

 – Can you pull some strings for me…?

 – Let me see what I can do.

-Destiny was knocking at my door and refused to go away.
-Maybe I can be given some credit for taking the leap of faith, but it was crazy how at every turn the doors just kept opening up.
+Destiny was knocking on my door and refused to go away.
+Maybe I can be given some credit for opening up that door, taking the leap of faith, but it was crazy how at every turn the doors just kept opening up.

 Question is: why?
 Why even bother?
 Why go through all the trouble?
 It’s because of YOU!
 You, the listener, the singer, songwriter, the pro and amateur musician, the concert goer, the concert giver… it’s all of you who are equally smitten by this wonderful bug, drug, saver and engager called MUSIC.
 You help make all of this matter.
 So thank you for being there, and for staying on these roads.

 I look forward to many more sometimes crazy, sometimes ugly, yet always worthwhile experiences along this musical journey.
-Here’s to hope that you are part of that journey.
+I salute you and hope that you will be part of that journey.

-PS: My new album “America” is out now and you can get it here: “America”
+PS: My new album “King of Bitter Sorrow” is out now and you can get it here: